adityakishor1/AI-Driven-Resume-Sensing-Platform/README.md

 ## 📌 Overview
 The **AI-Driven Resume Sensing Platform** is an intelligent system that evaluates how well a resume matches a given job description.
-By leveraging AI-powered text analysis and API integration, the platform provides:
+By leveraging AI-powered text analysis and API integration, the platform provides :

 - A **matching percentage** between the resume and job description.